arackaf/simple-react-bootstrap/readme.md

 ##### containerElementType

-Pass an element type to render instead of a div.
+Pass an element type to render for the root container, instead of a div.
 For example, pass `span` to render a span, etc.

 ##### deferDropdownRendering